Bird's Eye Chili vs Siling Labuyo: Generic Name or Filipino Table Heat?

 Yes if Siling Labuyo is unavailable.
 Use one small pod at a time, crush it into vinegar, and taste before adding more because small pods vary a lot.

 Buy Siling Labuyo when you can find it.
-Bird's eye chili works as a heat substitute, but Siling Labuyo is the more route-specific choice for Filipino table sauces and sour broths.
+Bird's eye chili works as a heat substitute, but Siling Labuyo is the more best choice for Filipino table sauces and sour broths.